zraees/FlightQualityAnalyzer/README.md

 ## Technologies used:
 - .NET 8.0
 - C#
-- xUnit for unit testing
+- xUnit for unit testing & integration test
 - Moq for mocking dependencies
 - ASP.NET Core for building the API